Information updated – 19th July 2021

 (usually taking place behind screen or window)

-- Please do not arrive early for your visit.
+- Please do not arrive too early for your visit.
 If you are early, please stay in your car until the time of the visit.

 - Please ring the front door bell to alert the home to your presence and then follow instructions to the visiting area.

 - Please ensure you sit at the allocated seat, there will be a table and substantial screen (or internal window) in between you and the resident

-- The resident will be brought out by a staff member (if required the staff member will be present during the visit) and the staff member will be required to provide a light level of ongoing supervision during the visit.
+- The resident will be brought out by a staff member (if required the staff member will be present during the visit).

 - Please do not touch the resident or move within 2 metres of the resident.
 Anyone found to do so will have visiting rights revoked.
 This is for the resident’s safety.